 Runaway juries are a big problem in medical malpractice cases.
-Juries see a sympathetic plaintiff and, unchecked by reason, they start writing oversized checks.
+Juries see a sympathetic plaintiff and, unchecked by reason, they write oversized checks.
 Liberal judges aid and abet the crime.

-Trial lawyers have been pretty much outsmarted at every turn by doctors and other tort reform proponents.
-These advocacy groups have smartly turned the focus away from hard facts and have, ironically, effectively used the quintessential trial lawyer weapons, antidotes, and imagery.
+Trial lawyers have been outsmarted at every turn by doctors and other tort reform proponents.
+These advocacy groups have smartly turned the focus away from hard facts and have ironically used the quintessential trial lawyer weapons, antidotes, and imagery.
 Pictures of doctors on highways walking out of the state because of high malpractice premiums.
-A story about a cute little Doc Hollywood like country doctor who had to close his practice because of frivolous malpractice suits.
+A story about a cute little Doc Hollywood like a country doctor who had to close his practice because of frivolous malpractice suits.
 They have, repeatedly, won.
 Their lobbyists and PR people have done a great job.

-The facts paint a little bit of a different picture than the “juries gone wild” leitmotif would suggest.
+The facts paint a bit of a different picture than the “juries gone wild” leitmotif would suggest.
 In a research letter in the Archives of Internal Medicine, researchers looked at 10,000 closed malpractice claims.
 Here are some malpractice statistics the study uncovered.
-Most of these stats support my “malpractice juries actually give doctors the benefit of the doubt” thesis, although I’ve added a few just for pure interest:
+Most of these stats support my “malpractice juries give doctors the benefit of the doubt” thesis, although I’ve added a few just for pure interest:

 - Over half of all medical malpractice cases are dismissed before a trial